UrbanOS-Public/smartcitiesdata/apps/telemetry_event/README.md

 # TELEMETRY_EVENT

-Generates standard messages for Dead Letter Queue
+Generates metrics for the events

 ## Installation